Patrick McCaw Injury Update: Warriors Player Leaves Court On Stretcher, Vince Carter Flagrant Shown In Video

 — Yahoo Sports NBA (@YahooSportsNBA) April 1, 2018

-More information is expected to come in regarding Patrick McCaw’s injury as the team provides an MRI update.
-Fans will be hoping for the best as the Golden State Warriors have certainly been dealing with a number of injuries with the playoffs coming up soon.
+More information is expected to come regarding Patrick McCaw’s injury as the team provides an MRI update.
+Fans will be hoping for the best as the Golden State Warriors have indeed been dealing with a number of injuries with the playoffs coming up soon.